Program

 • Jenna Faith Mcclear, Duke University

-• Shumo Wang, Duke University
+• Joseph Diehl, Duke University

-Session 8.4: Exploring Meditation’s Impact on Brain and Cognition – Chaired by Dave R. Vago
+ROOM 4: Session 8.4: Exploring Meditation’s Impact on Brain and Cognition – Chaired by Dave R. Vago

 S8.4.1: Proactive control enhances reappraisal efficacy, especially among low mindfulness individuals